tomerraviv95/tomerraviv95.github.io/_posts/2021-07-01-clean-code-in-research.md

 categories: jekyll
 thumbnail:  heart
 tags:
- - welcome
- - to
- - carte
+ - clean code
- - noire
+ - reproducibility
 ---

 **TLDR** What is clean code?
 How is it applied to research?
 This post discusses the importance of clean code principles to research applications.